-Finally close your resume with “References available on request”sentence.
+Finally, close your resume with the “References available on request” sentence.
 It is best to avoid putting references on your resume.
 Employers usually ask for references when they actually need them.
-This is strong indication that an employer is interested in you.
+This is a strong indication that an employer is interested in you.

 Remember that your resume will form part of the script for the interviewer's questions

 Discrimination laws are not as stringent in Singapore as they are elsewhere in the world.
 Employers may request personal information including nationality, race, citizenship(s), marital status, date and place of birth or age, gender, religious affiliation, military service, visa status, residency rights etc. So, carefully consider what to leave out of your resume and exclude anything that might give prospective employers a chance to discriminate against you.
 For example, if you are not married, it is not wise to mention that you “only” live together with a partner – it does not comply with the Muslim religion.

 It is more common to apply for a job through the Internet.
 However, you should be aware that an electronic resume does not look the same as a printed one.
 Employers often scan resumes for an Applicant Tracking System, so make your resume scannable by avoiding for example lines, italic fonts etc. In addition, Microsoft Word format used to be the standard for sending in a resume, but this is no longer the case.
 Saving and sending it in a PDF format is a safer route, especially when applying for international positions.